knok12sp/WhatHappendThisDay-scraper-/README.md

 <h3 align="center">WhatHappendThisDay-scraper-</h3>

   <p align="center">
     Simple project that I did while learning react.
-It scrapes from wikipedia on this day section, i used Firebase,React and puppeteer.
+It scrapes from wikipedia on this day section, I used Firebase,React and puppeteer.

   </p>
 </div>